4Science/rioxxintegration/README.md

 # Introduction <a name="Introduction"></a>

 This documentation will help you deploy and configure the RIOXXv2 Application Profile for DSpace 5.10 and 6.3.
-The patch has been implemented in a generic way, using maven artifact.
-This means that changes to your existing DSpace installation could be override by this procedure.
+The patch has been implemented in a generic way, using a maven artifact.
+This means that changes to your existing DSpace installation could be overridden by this procedure.

 ## Areas of DSpace affected by the RIOXX patch <a name="Areas-of-DSpace-affected"></a>